 There was a day when I would play Thomas the Train, orchestrate a major Dinosaur hunt, and race cars all over the house.
 I would narrate detailed stories and games, bringing my boys (mostly the oldest) into extravagant, make-believe worlds.
 Until it had to stop.

 I’m so happy I transitioned out of lead-player and into the narrator, but it was a bit difficult.
 I felt so guilty saying no, then watching Benjamin struggle to know what to do with himself and his toys.
-The real ticker for me was knowing how much joy he got from our play time together.
+The real ticker for me was knowing how much joy he got from our playtime together.
 He was so happy.

 I started off slowly by saying “no, mommy can’t play now.
 It’s Benjamin’s special time to play,” or “Benjamin, you have all these wonderful race cars they want you to help them go as fast as they can,” or “see the clock?
-You play til the big – hand is on the 12, then we’ll do something fun.”
+You play until the big – hand is on the 12, then we’ll do something fun.”

 The list goes on of all the impromptu statements to direct him back to his own games, and he slowly got better and better.
 I was so hesitant to do this!

 Isn’t my job to be his playmate too?
 Aren’t I supposed to interact with him more?
 Not always.
 We are adults, they are children, and it’s easy to blur the lines, especially with your firstborn.
 Jack, my second-born, caught on to independent play immediately because he was younger when I started this movement, so he knows no different (thank goodness for me!).